Online Square-into-Square Packing: Packing into a Fixed Container

-\paragraph{Packing Approach.} During the packing process, we maintain open shelves for all the height classes for which we already received at least one square as input; we pack each of them according to the shelf-packing scheme described above.
-We first give a brief overview of how we allocate the respective shelves. \begin{itemize} \item We start packing small squares into shelves that we open on the left side of the lower half \lowerhalf of \unitsq; see Fig.~\ref{fig:smallPartition2}.
-The region $M_1$ serves as the first $H_2$-shelf, the left half (width $1/4$) of $B_1$ serves as the first shelf for $H_3$ and region $A$ is reserved for first shelves for any $H_k$ with $k\geq 4$; see details below. \item Once an overflow occurs in a main packing region $M_i$, we close the corresponding $H_2$-shelf and continue packing $H_2$-squares into $M_{i+1}$. \item Once the packing for $H_k$ with $k\geq3$ in the initial $H_k$-shelf \newinitial would exceed a length of $1/4$, we close \newinitial, cut a vertical slice \newvertical out of the currently active $H_2$-shelf (one of the $M_i$ regions) and treat \newvertical as the currently active $H_k$-shelf. \item If the currently active $H_k$-shelf \newvertical is a vertical shelf and the next incoming $H_k$-square $Q$ would intersect with \headOf{\newvertical} for the first time, then we allocate space in the buffer region $B\cup E$ to pack $Q$ (and potentially other $H_k$-squares); see details below.
-After the buffer packing is performed we go back to using the vertical shelf \newvertical for $H_k$-packing. \item If on overflow occurs in a vertical $H_k$-shelf \newvertical, then we close \newvertical, cut another vertical slice out of the main packing region and treat it as the next active $H_k$-shelf. \end{itemize} We claim that we can accommodate any family of small squares with total area up to $11/32$ this way.
+\paragraph{Shelf Allocation Order.} During the packing process, we maintain open shelves for all the height classes for which we already received at least one square as input and pack each of them according to \emph{NFS}.
+The order and location for the shelf allocation are chosen as follows. \begin{itemize} \item We start packing small squares into shelves that we open on the left side of the lower half \lowerhalf of \unitsq; see Fig.~\ref{fig:smallPartition2}.
+The region $M_1$ serves as the first $H_2$-shelf, the left half (width $1/4$) of $B_1$ serves as the first shelf for $H_3$ and region $A$ is reserved for first shelves for any $H_k$ with $k\geq 4$; see details below. \item Once an overflow occurs in a main packing region $M_i$, we close the corresponding $H_2$-shelf and continue packing $H_2$-squares into $M_{i+1}$. \item Once the packing in the initial shelf for $H_{k}$ with $k\geq3$ reaches a certain length, we cut a vertical slice $\newvertical_{k}$ out of the currently open $H_2$-shelf (one of the $M_i$ regions) and use $\newvertical_{k}$ for the packing of subsequent $H_{k}$-squares. \item Once the packing in $\newvertical_{k}$ reaches a certain height, we allocate space in the buffer region $B\cup E$ to accommodate $H_{k}$-squares before returning to pack $\newvertical_{k}$. \item Once $\newvertical_{k}$ is full, we cut another vertical slice out of the main packing region and repeat the process. \end{itemize} We claim that we can accommodate any family of small squares with total area up to $11/32$ this way.
 In the following, we describe the packings for the different small height classes in more detail.